odinds/app-gate-operations-test/README.md

 	>cd operarions
 	>gradlew bootJar

-This generate a executable .jar in folder <project>/build/libs
+This will generate a executable .jar in folder <project>/build/libs

-#Run
+#Run dev enviroment
-Open comand Line and execute the next commands
+Open comand line and execute the next commands
 	>cd operarions
-	>gradlew bootJar
+	>gradlew bootRunDev

 This generate a executable .jar in folder <project>/build/libs